wr0om/Autonomous-Drone-Navigation/README.md

 # Autonomous Drone Navigation

 ## Overview
 This project was developed as part of the course "CS 666."
-The aim is to create an autonomous drone navigation system capable of maneuvering through a simulated environment with obstacles.
+The aim is to create an autonomous drone navigation capable of maneuvering through a simulated environment with obstacles.
 The primary objectives are to achieve stable flight and implement efficient path planning algorithms for navigation in complex arenas.

 ## Key Components and Methodology